Annette Estes, Ph.D.

 Kelly A. Johnson, Ph.D., is a licensed clinical psychologist at the UW Autism Center.

 Dr. Johnson received her Ph.D. in clinical psychology with child clinical subspecialty from Loyola University Chicago, and received further postdoctoral training at the University of Washington’s Center on Human Development & Disability.

-At the UW Autism Center, Dr. Johnson’s provides diagnostic evaluations, individual therapy, and family consultation.
-Dr. Johnson is also involved in research as well as training activities.
-She brings a broad range of clinical experience working with individuals with special needs and their families, including very young children through adults.
+At the UW Autism Center, Dr. Johnson provides diagnostic evaluations and consultation.
+She brings a broad range of experience working with individuals with special needs and their families, including very young children through adults.

 In addition to working with gifted/highly capable populations, her clinical and supervisory experience has also involved involved individuals with co-occurring developmental disabilities, psychiatric, medical, and/or genetic conditions.

 Wayne received his M.Ed in Special Education with an emphasis in Applied Behavior Analysis from the University of Washington.

 After entering the field in 2011, he gained an interest in evidence-based practices for effective treatment design, with a focus on communication and community access.
 His experience ranges across school, community, and clinic-based settings, serving a diverse population.